JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_1.md

 In the real world, things fail.
 And this can happen also to your AI Agents when they are executing actions for a behaviour - in fact it can happen quite easily when your AI agent is navigating to a new position, for instance.

-To handle this situation in Utility AI GDExtension, the `has_failed` property is included as an assignable property for actions.
+To handle this situation in Utility AI GDExtension using the Actions, the `has_failed` property is included as an assignable property for actions.
 If you set `has_failed=true` the action is marked as a failed action.
 Note that you still need to assign `is_finished=true` to allow UtilityAIAgent to step forward during the next behaviour update.
 When the action finishes and `has_failed=true`, the action emits a signal that it has failed and then you can decide what to do with the fail-situation.
 The ActionGroups also have a property `error_handling_rule` that you can use to define how they handle the situation when an action fails: should they just stop (EndExecution) or keep going and maybe let the following action node handle the error (ContinueExecution).

 Together the `has_failed` property of the actions and the `error_handling_rule` of the action groups allow you to handle errors in various ways.
 If you decide to have the AI behaviours to have very simple action sequences, you can simply end the execution, maybe set some weights for the considerations, and then let the AI agent decide what should be the next behaviour to choose.
 If you want to have your behaviours more high-level and choose to use more complex action sequences, you can define the error handling logic using the action groups and actions.

-You can see one way of handling failures in the Example 5 scene.
-As the AI agents run about and try and find a place to hide, they can bump into eachother and get stuck for a moment.
-If that happens, the movement action sets the `has_failed` property to `true`.
-The ActionGroup where the movement action is, has been set to continue on errors.
-The node after the movement action is another ActionGroup that is set to have an `execution_rule` IfElse, and when the "enemy" AI handles the has_failed-signal it sets the boolean value for the IfElse-actiongroup to true.
-As a result IfElse-ActionGroup chooses what to execute based on if the movement action failed or not.

-Another way could be to just use your actions to handle the failures.
-You add a property to your AI agent's scene, say `did_previous_action_fail` and set this to true or false when you are executing your action logic.
-Then in the beginning of each action you check if `did_previous_action_fail` is true or not, and decide what to do then.
-For the movement example it could look like this:

- * Action: ChooseTargetPositionForMovement
- * Action: MoveToTargetPosition
- * Action: HandleFailureOrEndMovement

-So in this case the last action (HandleFailureOrEndMovement) on the sequence would decide what it needs to do if the MoveToTargetPosition action had failed.
+For more complex actions, the Behaviour Tree nodes are a good solution.
+They allow for better error handling and more flexibility for handling different game situations.

 ## Fiddling with the Curves